k2byew/startbootstrap-clean-blog-jekyll/_posts/2016-10-10-stop-elastic-beanstalk-from-running-npm-install.md

 Gotcha's:

-Node.js expects to *.json file but the file extension doesn't match, it will throw errors.
-So rename it to something .json when disabling package.json
+Nodejs expects a JSON file but the file extension doesn't match, it will throw errors.
+So keep the `.json` extension when disabling `package.json`

 If your build machine has a different architecture to the Elastic Beanstalk machines, some pacakges requiring binary builds won't work since it won't be compiled for the correct target.